 Depending on how many people you're cooking for you can ether go for little ramekin dishes or larger bowls if necessary.
 If it's just a small crowd then sometimes it's good to use the ramekins and give everyone an individual dip.

-When it comes to dipping in, there's a multitude of thinks you can use right through from bread sticks to vegetable crudités.
+When it comes to dipping in, there's a multitude of things you can use right through from bread sticks to vegetable crudités.
 Just cut up celery, carrot and cucumber into long thin strips and dip away.

 I don't stand on ceremony, I just pop the crudités into a bowl or a glass and keep it simple.

-Most of the BBQ dips are really easy to do and can be knocked up in a matter of minutes and when you compare them to any shop bought dip then you'll really notice the difference.
+Most of these BBQ dips are really easy to do and can be knocked up in a matter of minutes and when you compare them to any shop bought dip then you'll really notice the difference.